Welcome to No Kings Boston!

 We’re expecting a lot of people today!
 We have power in our numbers, and we must also have care for each other.
 Throughout the day please be aware of everyone around you.
 Being patient and maintaining space will help keep everyone safe.

 No Kings organizers are in contact with the Boston Police and they will be present at No Kings to help control the flow of traffic.
-Unless there is an imminent threat of violence (highly unlikely!), we ask you to seek a vested/arm-banded volunteer before the police.
+Unless there is an imminent threat of violence (highly unlikely!), we ask you to seek a vested volunteer before the police.

 Please read on for more information to help you have a positive experience today.
 And remember: this is a first step!
 There are resources below to help you stay engaged in the fight for our collective future.